KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 > Tip - If you make a fork and push to it, it will run CI there before your make a PR!

-### **Contributor License Agreement (CLA)**
+### Contributor License Agreement (CLA)

 You will be prompted with a one-time "click-through" CLA dialog as part of submitting your pull request or other contribution to GitHub.

-== **AI-Assisted Contributions**
+### AI-Assisted Contributions

 By submitting a Contribution to this repository, you additionally represent that, to the extent any of Your Contributions were developed with the assistance of artificial intelligence tools or AI-generated code, You have exercised sufficient review, judgment, and creative direction over such tools and resulting material to reasonably consider it Your original creation, and You are not aware of any third-party license, intellectual property claim, or other restriction arising from such use that is associated with any part of Your Contribution or use thereof.

-### **License and Copyrights**
+### License and Copyrights

 All contributions made to the Vulkan-ValidationLayers repository are Khronos branded and as such, any new files need to have the Khronos license (Apache 2.0 style) and copyright included.